elupus/esphome-nibe/README.md

 An ESPHome component that wraps the Arduino based udp gateway `NibeGW` up, for use with ESPHome configuration.

+NibeGW is known to work also on Nibe clone pumps.
+For example, Jämä STAR RST 6 corresponds to Nibe F1245 and works without modifications.

 ## Background

 When Modbus adapter support is enabled from the heat pump UI, the heat pump will start to send telegrams every now and then.
 A telegram contains a maximum of 20 registers.
 Those 20 registers can be configured via the Nibe ModbusManager application.